nathan-osman/Keyboard-Mail-Desktop/README.md

 ## Setup

-The setup process is fairly simple.
+The setup process is fairly simple if you're on Ubuntu.
+You may need to change the steps as needed for other Linux distros.
+Windows instructions will not be coming until later in the release cycle - perhaps on the initial beta release.

 All that is required is

 * Python 3 (3.4 is what I'm developing on, but any 3.x version should (*in theory*) work.
 * tkinter for Python 3.
 This can be installed via `sudo apt-get install python3-tk` on Ubuntu, the command will vary between distros.